cvarier/2D-Elliptic-Mesh-Generator/README.md

 ## References
 I gleaned all the necessary mathematical knowledge for completing this project from the following sources:

-* Farrashkhalvat, M., and J. P. Miles.
-Basic structured grid generation with an introduction to unstructured grid generation.
+* Farrashkhalvat, M., and J. P. Miles. *Basic structured grid generation with an introduction to unstructured grid generation*.
 Oxford: Butterworth Heinemann, 2003.
 Print.

-* Versteeg, H.K, and W. Malalasekera.
-An introduction to computational fluid dynamics: the finite volume method.
+* Versteeg, H.K, and W. Malalasekera. *An introduction to computational fluid dynamics: the finite volume method*.
 Harlow: Pearson Education, 2011.
 Print.

-* Knupp, Patrick M., and Stanly Steinberg.
-Fundamentals of grid generation.
+* Knupp, Patrick M., and Stanly Steinberg. *Fundamentals of grid generation*.
 Boca Raton: CRC Press, 1994.
 Print.